coders-school/stl/01-containers/01-sequence-containers/03-list.md

 ## Task

-5. Measure the time of accessing the middle element of the lists of size 100K and 1M.
+4. Measure the time of accessing the middle element of the lists of size 100K and 1M.

-6. Measure if accessing a vector or an array via an index is faster than accessing it via advancing the begin iterator.
+5. Measure if accessing a vector or an array via an index is faster than accessing it via advancing the begin iterator.

+6. Refactor the code if necessary.